lewis-morris/semverbump/README.md

 - **migrations** – directories containing Alembic migration scripts.
 - **changelog** – default changelog file used with ``--changelog``.
 - **version** – files where version strings are read and updated.

+Use the command-line flags ``--enable-analyzer NAME`` and ``--disable-analyzer NAME`` to temporarily override these settings for a single run.

 See ``docs/configuration.rst`` for in-depth descriptions and additional examples.
 The default file name is ``bumpwright.toml`` but you may specify an